 Ask yourself “what if?” again and again

-To prepare yourself for anything, even in this moment, walk through as many possible scenarios as you can and document your potential response for each.
+To prepare yourself for anything, walk through as many possible scenarios as you can and document your potential response for each.
 That response should outline key players and their responsibilities, as well as how you’ll communicate changes when it’s time to deploy a strategy.

-As an example, if a supplier runs out of X product and can’t provide your next shipment, what will you do?
+As an example, if a supplier runs out of X product and can’t provide your next shipment when you need it, what will you do?
 Do you have alternative resources?
 Or will you have to get strategic with the supply you have on hand?
 What will you do if you run out of that product entirely?

 Use this as your launching point for developing a stronger business continuity plan.

-Communication and information are important at an hour-by-hour level right now.
-You need to be able to round up key players in and around your company daily to strategize and re-strategize as conditions change.
-You should also be able to quickly communicate with your workforce and relevant parties, like suppliers.
-And don’t forget to reach out to your customer base and keep them updated.
-If you anticipate a shortcoming, let them hear it from you first instead of the media.
+At the start of the pandemic, communication and information were important at an hour-by-hour level.
+You needed to be able to round up key players in and around your company daily to strategize and re-strategize as conditions changed.
+You also needed to be able to quickly communicate with your workforce and relevant parties, like suppliers.
+And you had to prioritize outreach to your customer base to keep them updated.

 Show support for every person in your network

-As you navigate through these challenging times, do not forget about your most valuable resource: your employees.
+As you navigate through any disruption, do not forget about your most valuable resource: your employees.
 Beyond communicating your needs and actions as a company to them, be sure to acknowledge their value and address their needs on an individual level.
 Consider the challenges that they are facing and how you can be a part of their solution.
 Give them a forum to voice their concerns and don’t turn your back on them.